 In April 2011, the Department for Education introduced the pupil premium and the service premium.
 This gave schools funding to close attainment gaps for disadvantaged pupils and to assist with the pastoral needs of children with parents in the armed forces.
 The pupil premium is designed to address inequality by giving every school the resources they need to help their most disadvantaged pupils, allowing them the freedom to respond appropriately to individual circumstances.

 The pupil premium gives schools extra funding to raise the attainment of disadvantaged pupils from reception to year 11.
 The Department for Education introduced a fund in April 2011 to give schools £400 per year for children who:

 - Were registered as eligible for free school meals

 - Had been looked after for 6 months or longer

 From April 2012, pupil premium funding was extended to children eligible for free school meals at any point in the past 6 years.
-For the 2015 to 2016 financial year, funding for the pupil premium has increased and schools now receive:
+For the 2018 to 2019 financial year, school will receive the following Pupil Premium Funding per student:

 School accountability for the pupil premium

 The pupil premium is paid to schools as they are best placed to assess what additional provision their pupils need.
 Ofsted inspections report on how schools’ use of the funding affects the attainment of their disadvantaged pupils.

 Schools are held to account through performance tables, which include data on:

 - The attainment of the pupils who attract the funding